ApryseSDK/pdftron-flutter/README.md

 ```

 ### saveDocument
-To save the currently opened document in the viewer and get the absolute path to the file.
+Save the currently opened document in the viewer and get the absolute path to the document.
 Must only be called when the document is opened in the viewer.

 Return a Future.